 - You already have an arbitration scheduled.

-- You are seeking to avoid enforcement of an arbitration award or are seeking to confirm an award.
+- You are seeking to avoid enforcement of an arbitration award or are seeking to confirm and collect upon an award.